natural/zukai/README.md

 callback is called with `(err, objects)` where `objects` is an array of found model objects.

 Internals
 ---------

 I don't believe in hiding code behind private qualifiers, explicit or implicit, enforced or not.
-So you get the following, and note that these may change or
+So you get the following, but note that these may change or even disappear:
-disappear:

 `Model.registry` and `object.registry`